Time management

 Success Strategy

 A general rule of thumb is to estimate how long it will take you to do a task, then double that estimate.
 Hard to believe?
 You'll be surprised to find that the doubled estimate is quite often accurate.
-If doubling your estimates means you won't get everything done, you are probably over scheduled and could benefit from looking at "the big picture" of all the commitments you are balancing.
+If that doesn't work, you are probably over scheduled and could benefit from looking at all the commitments you are balancing.

 -